DaneVinson/StupidTodo/readme.md

-## Stupid Todo
+## Stupid Todo - litedb branch
-A simple to-do concept application for exploratory programming.
+A branch of the StupidTodo application for exploration of [LiteDB](http://www.litedb.org/).